SPUR-TECH/Any-And-All/README.md

 - [Back to the top](#any-and-all)

 # Bag Page

+## Contains ~
+- An image of selected products.
+- Product description, Price or Discount Price, Quantity selector and subtotal.
+- Size if applicable.
+- Subtotal, Delivery cost and Grand Total.
+- Secure Checkout and Keep Shopping Button.

 ![Shopping bag](media/any-and-all-bag-page.jpg)

-which also collapses down for smaller screens sizes like all the other pages
+## which also collapses down for smaller screens sizes like all the other pages

 ![Shopping bag collapsed](media/any-and-all-shoppingbag-collapsed1.jpg)

 ![Shopping bag collapsed](media/any-and-all-shoppingbag-collapsed2.jpg)

-The user is alerted each time an item is added to  or removed from the bag.
+## The user is alerted each time an item is added to  or removed from the bag.

 ![Shopping Bag Alert](media/any-and-all-bag-alert.jpg)

-The empty bag will notify the user and a KEEP SHOPPING button will bring the user to the Products page.
+## The empty bag will notify the user and a KEEP SHOPPING button will bring the user to the Products page.

 ![Empty bag](media/any-and-all-empty-bag.jpg)